Geo-Web-Project/docs/docs/002-introduction/002-what-is-an-ar-metaverse.md

 The worlds listed above all exist separate from physical reality.
 What does the metaverse look like if we don't just live our lives in a VR headset or pod?

-We believe that there will always be room for digital enhancement of the physical world: eventually the metaverse will permeate every corner of it.
+We believe that there will always be room for digital enhancement of the physical world: eventually the metaverse may permeate every corner of it.

 Earth is 3D, persistent, and social because...physics.
 But physics enforces (sometimes) pesky costs and limitations to the experiences that we can physically build.
 Wouldn't it be great to maintain the former attributes without as much of the latter?